Noorunnsa/Flask-App/terraform/README.md

 # Setting Up Infrastructure with Terraform

 ## Prerequisites
+To run this project, you need:
+- Terraform installed on your system
+- Git for cloning the repository
+- An EC2 instance (ubuntu 22.04 lts, t2.micro, 8 GB)

+## Installation and Setup

 1. Clone the repository and navigate to the `terraform` directory inside it.